svenssonjoel/svenssonjoel.github.com/pages-2021/src/hardware-design-languages/index.md

 their memory use.
 Closures are made up on the fly and passed around as objects (higher order functions).
 Hardware is very static (more dynamic in the future perhaps).
-So what aspect of functional programming is it that make (so many) people thing, "hardware design should be functional programming".
+So what aspect of functional programming is it that make (so many) people think, "hardware design should be functional programming".

 The paragraph directly above is not entirely true.
-Some functional hardware description system I know of use a functional language as a hardware modeling language, so you use a functional language to describe the hardware while the hardware described is not functional.
-A very static hardware netlist is generated from the description written in the functional language.
-Also there is hardware that is purely functional, these are called combinational blocks and these are very efficiently expressed in something like Lava.
+Some functional hardware description system I know of use a functional language as a hardware *generation* language, so you use a functional language to describe hardware generators while the hardware described is not functional.
+A very static hardware net-list is generated from the description written in the functional language.
+Also there is hardware that is purely functional, these are called combinational blocks and these are very efficiently expressed in something like Lava (Chalmers).

 Combinational hardware blocks are not clocked and this may be why it seems like clocks are nowhere to be found in functional approaches.
 (TODO: Check some functional languages for hardware design and see how many of them totally abstract out the clock).
+Lava has a single, implicitly clocked, delay abstraction that can be used to describe registers, latches.
+The delay abstraction takes a signal as input and has a signal output which is the input one clock cycle delayed.